ealang/z-synth/README.md

 # z-synth

 A minimal synth that uses ALSA.
+The intention is to provide a synth that can operate with low latency even on low performance devices (e.g. a raspi).

+Currently only a square wave and this project is in a hacky state.

 Build: